MicrosoftDocs/memdocs/windows-365/enterprise/report-cloud-pc-actions.md

 ## Bulk batches tab

-When an admin takes an action on multiple Cloud PCs at once using **Bulk device actions**, these are combined into a batch.
+When an admin takes an action on multiple Cloud PCs at once using **Bulk device actions**, the actions are combined into a batch.

-The report shows the following columns:
+The tab shows the following columns:

 - **Batch name** - An automatically generated name for a batch of devices undergoing a remote action.
 - **Action** - Same as **Devices** tab.